-- Our annual Staff Governance Standard return, comparing this against national best practice, particularly in relation to staff feeling Well Informed and staff Involved in Decisions. - As a key enabler of accreditation against the IIP Standard for clusters across the Board, particularly against the IIP indicators relating to Empowering & Involving People - Through benchmarking against our annual iMatter returns, seeking continuous improvement, particularly against questions relation to staff feeling involved in decisions, putting forward suggestions and

-By using the mechanisms set out in this strategy to continually test and improve our engagement techniques, working in partnership and with staff right across NHSGGC to understand how effective our communications and engagement is in enabling a great staff experience.
+- Our annual Staff Governance Standard return, comparing this against national best practice, particularly in relation to staff feeling Well Informed and Staff Involved in Decisions - As a key enabler of accreditation against the IiP Standard for clusters across the Board, particularly against the IiP indicators relating to Empowering and Involving People - Through benchmarking against our annual iMatter returns, seeking continuous improvement, particularly against questions relating to staff feeling involved in decisions and putting forward suggestions - By using the mechanisms set out in this strategy to continually test and improve our engagement techniques, working in partnership and with staff right across NHSGGC to understand how effective our communications and engagement is in enabling a great staff experience.

-Key to driving that improvement, will be to understand how our practice compares to national and even international best practice, through a rigorous approach to benchmarking and learning from other organisations.
+The key to driving that improvement, will be to understand how our practice compares to national and even international best practice, through a rigorous approach to benchmarking and learning from other organisations.